Quitting Addictions With Willpower

 again.
 I remember leaning over a bar, slurping a beer with the men I worked with, and lighting up.
 Alcohol and cigarettes

 I quit for good shortly after I married.
 I was on my first newspaper

 job then.
 One morning I was making my police rounds and was having a coffee with one of the deputies at the Sheriff's Department.

 We both lit cigarettes and started talking about how they were "coffin nails" and that we should quit.
 That led to a decision

 by both of us to throw our cigarettes in the waste basket and make a ten dollar bet.
 The first one of us to start smoking

 again agreed to pay the other man the money.

-friends who tempt you with cigarettes and drinks, especially during social gatherings.
-It sometimes is very hard to say no.
+about the friends who tempt you with cigarettes and drinks, especially during social gatherings.
+It sometimes is very hard

-breathing second hand smoke, and having that craving for a cigarette all over again.
-I remember subconsciously reaching to
+after hours of breathing second hand smoke, and having that craving for a cigarette all over again.
+I remember subconsciously

-my breast pocket for that cigarette as I sat working at my typewriter.
+reaching to my breast pocket for that cigarette as I sat writing at my typewriter.